 On successful completion of the course, students should have grasped:

 The course will be taught by means of ten seminars across Lent Term.
-Running for two-to-two-and-a-half hours, the seminar will onwards have two parts: at the end of each session, the convenor will introduce the type of source that is to be discussed in the following week, before allocating preparatory tasks for the coming week; from the second week onwards the first two thirds of the session will comprise general discussion, centred on representative examples of the type of source with which that week’s class is concerned.
-Pdf files containing these examples and images of relevant manuscripts can be found on the Hist424 sister-site on MOODLE.
+Running for two hours, the seminar will onwards have two parts: at the end of each session, the convenor will introduce the type of source that is to be discussed in the following week, before allocating preparatory tasks for the coming week; from the second week onwards the first two thirds of the session will comprise general discussion, centred on representative examples of the type of source with which that week’s class is concerned.
+Pdf files containing the texts for discussion and images of the relevant manuscripts can be found on the Hist424 sister-site on MOODLE.
 You are expected to come along having studied the texts and researched the questions for discussion.
 In these files the texts are presented in both their original languages (usually Latin) and in translation, along with images of the manuscripts in which they are preserved.
 For obvious reasons, the first and final sessions will depart slightly from this model.
 Inevitably, the course focuses on British sources, but if participants would like to tackle Continental materials do let the convenor know so that that can also be arranged.

-There exist many excellent introductions to the study of medieval sources and manuscripts, but the following are recommended, especially Clemens and Graham—a book which all serious students of medieval history ought to own:
+There exist several excellent introductions to the study of medieval sources and manuscripts, but the following are recommended, especially Clemens and Graham—a book which all serious students of medieval history ought to own:

 The assessment will consist of two components: